Man pleads guilty to murder of USC students from China

 LOS ANGELES (Reuters) - A man accused in the 2012 killing of two University of Southern California graduate students from China, a crime that stunned the prestigious private school, pleaded guilty on Wednesday to murder charges and was sentenced to life in prison.

 Bryan Barnes entered his guilty plea during a hearing in Los Angeles Superior Court.
-The plea was part of an agreement with prosecutors that spares him the possibility of receiving the death penalty had he been convicted at trial.
+The plea was part of an agreement with prosecutors that spares him the possibility of receiving the death penalty if he had been convicted at trial.

-Barnes, 21, was sentenced to two consecutive life prison terms without the possibility of parole for the murders of Ming Qu and Ying Wu, who were both 23.
+Barnes, 21, was sentenced to two consecutive life prison terms without the possibility of parole.

-“He not only has taken away our child’s life together with her dream, but also shattered the dream and hope of our entire family into pieces and pushed us into the abyss of endless pain,” Xiyong Wu, the father of victim Ying Wu, told the court, according to a transcript provided by prosecutors.

-“In our dreams, our beloved son is covered in blood, crying out to us, ‘Dad, I am so cold, I suffered a horrible death for absolutely no reason, you must help me get justice,” Wanzhi Qu said of his son, according to the transcript.
-“Son, I am here today to help you get justice.”

-Jane Robison, a spokeswoman for the Los Angeles County District Attorney, said both men had traveled to Los Angeles from China to address the court during Barnes’ sentencing.
+The fathers of both victims, Ming Qu and Ying Wu, told the court of the impact the murders had on their families, according to a spokeswoman for the Los Angeles County District Attorney.
+Both men had traveled to Los Angeles from China for the hearing.

 “It was extremely dramatic and emotional.
 It’s a tragedy for the families, and they spoke of their great loss,” said Jane Robison, spokeswoman for the District Attorney.
 “Both families are devastated by the murder.”